Dor - Shada Resort By The Sea (SHA Certified) - ฿6,000 (7 Night Pattaya / Chonburi Sandbox Hotel)

-Boekingsverzoeken brengen u op een geprioriteerde manier direct contact met de Dor - Shada Resort By The Sea (SHA Certified) Dor - Shada Resort By The Sea (SHA Certified) zal de betaling rechtstreeks van u innen.
+Запросы на бронирование предоставляют вам прямой контакт с Dor - Shada Resort By The Sea (SHA Certified) в приоритетном порядке, и Dor - Shada Resort By The Sea (SHA Certified) будет получать оплату напрямую от вас.

 All of the following packages include the required tests, and transport.